Project HART

 • Conflict and Communication

-Project HART presentations and workshops are free of charge.
-For more information or to schedule Project HART for your school or organization, contact Destiny Green at 314.646.7500 x130.
+Project HART presentations and workshops are free of charge for sites in our service area.
+For more information or to schedule Project HART for your school or organization, contact Destiny Green, Prevention & Community Education Manager at 314.646.7500 extension 130.

 Girls Group and Guys Group

-Girls Group is a small-group curriculum that uses activities and guided discussions to explore and expand young women’s attitudes and beliefs about teen relationships, relationship violence and self-respect.
-These groups help girls ages 12-19 use what they learn to navigate their own relationships and support peers to make healthy relationship decisions.
+Girls Group and Guys group are small-group curricula that use activities and guided discussions to explore and expand young people’s beliefs about teen relationships, relationship violence, and self-love.
+These groups help students ages 12-19 use what they learn to navigate their own relationships, support peers to make healthy relationship decisions, and advocate against a culture of violence.
+Groups meet weekly for one hour, running approximately 8-12 weeks.

 • Healthy Relationships